krABMaga/krABMaga/examples/antsforaging/README.md

 # How to run
-Simply run `cargo run --example antsforaging` for the simple version, or `cargo run --example antsforaging_ui --features "amethyst_vulkan"` for the UI version.
+Simply run `cargo run --example antsforaging` for the simple version, or `cargo run --example antsforaging_ui --features "amethyst_vulkan"` for the UI version on Windows or Linux, or `cargo run --example antsforaging_ui --features "amethyst_metal"` on MacOS.
-If the visualization is being executed in a macOS environment, switch the `amethyst_vulkan` feature with the `amethyst_metal` one.
-You can also add the `--release` flag for a slower to compile, faster to execute option.
+If you encounter any issue, refer to the [FAQ](../../FAQ.md) You can also add the `--release` flag for a slower to compile, faster to execute option.

 # References: